pauli31/czech-subjectivity-dataset/README.md

 Publication:
 --------

-If you use our dataset or software for academic research, please cite the our [paper](https://arxiv.org/abs/2204.13915)
+If you use our dataset or software for academic research, please cite our [paper](https://arxiv.org/abs/2204.13915)

 ```
 @inproceedings{priban-steinberger-2022-czech,